How many times have you looked up a local business on Google or Facebook and went straight to their customer reviews?

-And get this—did you know that 90% of consumers are more influenced by reviews than a sales pitch?
+And get this—did you know that reviews influence 90% of potential customers better than a sales pitch?

 It's important to know why customer reviews are important because when you learn their potential benefits, you know what tactics to seize upon to grow your business.

 Why are customer reviews important?
 Customer reviews are important because they set you up for success.